Silverlined/Silverlined/README.md

 ### Projects

 I work on a wide variety of projects, most of them related to university (for now).
-I believe that open source software has enormous value and we'd never be able to give it the credit it actually deserves, so I think it's important to give back to the community however I can.
+I believe that open source software has enormous value and we'd never be able to give it the credit it actually deserves, so I think it's important to give back to the community however we can.

 ### Tools